chieftools/docs/src/pages/accountchief/tokens.md

 ## Token Format

-We took inspiration from how [GitHub](https://github.blog/2021-04-05-behind-githubs-new-authentication-token-formats/) generates tokens and based our token format on theirs.
+We took {% external-link href="https://github.blog/2021-04-05-behind-githubs-new-authentication-token-formats/?ref=chieftools" %}inspiration{% /external-link %} from how GitHub generates their tokens and based our token format on theirs.

 Our tokens are comprised of the following parts: